 The Short Bio (1-2 lines)

-So what makes a good bio, whether it’s two lines, or two pages?
-Here are a few pointers to get you started:
+Whether it’s two lines or two pages here are a few pointers to get you started:

 1) Relevance Is Key.
 Keep it succinct and to the point.
 What information is your audience interested in knowing about you?
 Just like the resume and cover letter, it may make sense to tailor your bio to fit the interests of the audience you’re trying to reach.

-4) Don’t Cram it With URLS.
+4) Don’t Cram it With URLs.
 You may be tempted to reference particular projects or companies with which you were involved, but leave it to your reader to do additional research on those if they’re interested.
-No need to include links to prior projects, employers, or anything else, other than a portfolio or profile link in you contact info, if it makes sense to do so.
+No need to include links to prior projects, employers, or anything else, other than a portfolio or profile link in your contact info if it makes sense to do so.